Opentrons/opentrons/api/docs/v2/new_labware.rst

 .. tip::

-    You may find well names (e.g. ``B3``) to be easier to reason with, especially with irregular labware (e.g.
+    You may find well names (e.g. ``"B3"``) to be easier to reason with, especially with irregular labware (e.g.
     ``opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical``
     (`Labware Library <https://labware.opentrons.com/opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical>`_).
-    Whichever well access method you use, your protocol will be most maintainable if you pick one method and don't use the other one.
+    Whichever well access method you use, your protocol will be most maintainable if you use only one access method consistently.

 .. versionadded:: 2.0

 Accessing Groups of Wells
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-If we had to reference each well one at a time, our protocols could get very long.

-When describing a liquid transfer, we can point to groups of wells for the liquid's source and/or destination.
-Or, we can get a group of wells and loop (or iterate) through them.
+When describing a liquid transfer, you can point to groups of wells for the liquid's source and/or destination.
+Or, you can get a group of wells and loop (or iterate) through them.

-A labware's wells are organized within a series of columns and rows, which are also labelled on standard labware.
-In the API, rows are given letter names (``'A'`` through ``'D'`` for example) and go left to right, while columns are given numbered names (``'1'`` through ``'6'`` for example) and go from front to back.

-You can access a specific row or column by using the :py:meth:`.Labware.rows_by_name` and :py:meth:`.Labware.columns_by_name` methods on a labware.
-These methods both return a dictionary with the row or column name as the index:
+You can access a specific row or column of wells by using the :py:meth:`.Labware.rows_by_name` and :py:meth:`.Labware.columns_by_name` methods on a labware.
+These methods both return a dictionary with the row or column name as the keys:

 .. code-block:: python